lkoepsel/Dashboard/README.md

 * [ESP32: integrated LittleFS FileSystem](https://www.mischianti.org/2021/04/01/esp32-integrated-littlefs-filesystem-5/#LittleFS_File_System)

 ## Notes (YYMMDD)
+### 220221: LittleFS Utility added
+See sample output above.
+Use serial monitor to gather information about installed files on the ESP32 via LittleFS.
 ### 220220: SPIFFS -> LittleFS
-Switched from SPIFFS to LittleFS, it appears that LittleFS is faster (2-3x) and more reliable.
+Switched from SPIFFS to LittleFS, it [appears that LittleFS is faster (2-3x)](https://github.com/joltwallet/esp_littlefs) and more reliable.
 Haven't confirmed either, however, no issues after switching.
 1. The latest 2.0.2 code has LittleFS capabilities, however, it is critical to spell correctly as shown, **LittleFS**.
 It is not LITTLEFS (all-caps).
 Replaced (*already performed*) all references from SPIFFS and SPIFFS.h to LittleFS and LittleFS.h.
 2. A new tool is required: [Arduino ESP32 filesystem uploader](https://github.com/lorol/arduino-esp32fs-plugin), download the latest, extract and replace esp32fs.jar in the Arduino/tools folder then restart the IDE.
 3. Once IDE is restarted, I found I needed to erase all Flash to get things to work.
 It is in the dropdown shown when *ESP32 Sketch Data Upload* is selected, it is at the very bottom.
 Perform this step then select *ESP32 Sketch...* and use the LittleFS selection to upload the data folder.